akanshmurthy/chess/README.md

 Command line version of the classic board game, written in Ruby.

 ##Features
--Allows players to navigate the board and select pieces with a cursor.
+- Allows players to navigate the board and select pieces with a cursor.
--Employs multilevel class inheritance for sliding, stepping, and pawn pieces.
+- Employs multilevel class inheritance for sliding, stepping, and pawn pieces.
--Performs custom move validations in a virtual board
+- Performs custom move validations in a virtual board

 ##Gameplay Instructions